-▷ Before commencing the journey, close all external flaps and lock them.
+- ▷ Before commencing the journey, close all external flaps and lock them. - ➤ To open and close the external flap, open or close all locks that are fitted to the external flap.

 When leaving the vehicle, close all external flaps.

 The external flaps fitted to the vehicle are all fitted with identical locking cylinders.
 Therefore, all locks can be opened with a single key.